 But if you do (or don't, or isn't)

-- I say: May you never run out of toilet paper
+- And you say: May you never run out of toilet paper

-- You say: But if you do, may there be a box of tissues near by
+- And I say: But if you do, may there be a box of tissues near by

-- I say: And if there isn't, may there at least be a sink in easy reach
+- And you: And if there isn't, may there at least be a sink in easy reach

 Combined with the standard blessing augmentation: